TheRealSalvo/CryptoTrackerApp/README.md

 Acknowledgments:

 The CoinGecko team for their awesome API!

-Beutifull devs Salvatore, Shox and Paul for Contributions
+Beutifull devs: Salvatore, Shox and Paul for Contributions